Swoon hypothesis: 18th and 19th centuries

 Early proponents of this hypothesis include German Karl Friedrich Bahrdt, who suggested in around 1780 that Jesus deliberately feigned his death, using drugs provided by the physician Luke to appear as a spiritual messiah and get Israel to abandon the idea of a political messiah.
 In this interpretation of the events described in the Gospels, Jesus was resuscitated by Joseph of Arimathea, with whom he shared a connection through a secret order of the Essenes.

 Around 1800, Karl Venturini proposed that a group of supporters dressed in white—who were, with Jesus, members of a "secret society"—had not expected him to survive the crucifixion, but heard groaning from inside the tomb, where Jesus had regained consciousness in the cool, damp air.
 They then frightened away the guards and rescued him.

 A third rationalist theologian, Heinrich Paulus, wrote in works from 1802 onwards that he believed that Jesus had fallen into a temporary coma and somehow revived without help in the tomb.
 He was critical of the vision hypothesis and argued that the disciples must have believed that God had resurrected Jesus.
 Friedrich Schleiermacher endorsed a form of Paulus' hypothesis in the early 1830s.

-Mirza Ghulam Ahmad, the founder of the Ahmadiyya Muslim Movement, proposed a hypothesis in his 1899 book Jesus in India that Jesus traveled to India after surviving the crucifixion.